 When I turned 21 years old, I achieved my life-long goal of becoming a police officer after I was appointed as a trooper with the Delaware State Police.
 While working as a patrol trooper, I received numerous awards, including being recognized as Co-Trooper of the Year.
 Prior to engaging in the promotional and leadership track, I also held assignments within the Criminal Investigative Unit (CIU) and as a member of the Special Operations Response Team.
 Upon being promoted to the rank of sergeant, I was assigned to the United States Drug Enforcement Administration, as a full-time Task Force Officer.
 As a patrol lieutenant, I had the opportunity to develop strong partnerships with retail merchants and created the first Delaware State Police Retail Theft Unit.
 As a CIU lieutenant, I was selected to assist with a major reorganization plan to consolidate all criminal investigative units for New Castle County under one command.
 As a captain and Troop Commander, I spearheaded a collaborative effort to address citizen concerns about declining quality of life issues in the troop area, caused by drug abuse.
 In addition, I had the honor of serving as the Division’s primary liaison to the United States Secret Service for all of Vice President Biden’s motorcades within the state.

 After a proud 22-year career with the DSP, I was selected to lead the University of Delaware Police Department (UDPD) as Chief of Police.
 The University is a major research institution, with state-of-the-art facilities, distinguished faculty and an international footprint.
 The Department of Public Safety became a sworn police agency in 1988, but the officers were unarmed until 2008.
 I created a strategic and organizational development plan to begin the process of transitioning the department into a dynamic leader in campus law enforcement.
 The planning process included the creation of the first UDPD Critical Incident Response Team, Crisis Negotiation Team, Community Resource Unit, K-9 Unit, police EMT program, patrol rifle program, less lethal program, and career development programs for police, dispatch and security, as well as a multiyear succession plan.
-During my tenure over the past eleven years, technology was embraced, community policing initiatives were implemented and innovative crime reduction strategies were executed to enhance safety and decrease Part I crime by nearly 60%.
+During my tenure over the past thirteen years, technology was embraced, community policing initiatives were implemented and innovative crime reduction strategies were executed to enhance safety and decrease Part I crime by nearly 60%.
 I also led the department through our first four Commission on Accreditation for Law Enforcement Agencies (CALEA) reaccreditation processes for law enforcement and our first CALEA accreditation for public safety communications.

 I understand the significance of selecting the right leader for this critically important position and the magnitude of what is at stake.
 I possess a unique combination of experience, knowledge, and a collaborative mindset that will be beneficial considering the diverse needs of our membership.